Women's suffrage in Austria: Introduction of women's suffrage

 Still during the war, in a parliamentary assembly on 30 May 1917, Social Democrat Karl Seitz demanded to treat women as equal citizens.
 In October 1918, bourgeois and Social Democratic women's organisations wrote a common petition to the national assembly.

 On 12 November 1918, the day that the Republic was announced, the law of state and government reform was introduced.
 Article 9 of the reform mentioned that suffrage for the election of the Austrian Parliament should be universal and without making a difference between genders.
 Social Democrat Karl Renner drafted the law and he later recalled that he tried to frame women's suffrage as obvious and not to place too much attention on the topic.
 The Constituent National Assembly in February 1919 was the first time that women could participate in national elections in Austria.
-Anna Boschek, Emmy Freundlich, Adelheid Popp, Gabriele Proft, Therese Schlesinger, Amalie Seidel and Maria Tusch (all Social Democrats) as well as Hildegard Burjan (Christian Social Party) were the first women to be elected into parliament.
+Anna Boschek, Emmy Freundlich, Adelheid Popp, Leopoldine Glöckel, Gabriele Proft, Therese Schlesinger, Amalie Seidel and Maria Tusch (all Social Democrats) as well as Hildegard Burjan (Christian Social Party) were the first women to be elected into parliament.

 All Social Democrats were in favour of introducing the law, the Christian Social Party and the German National Party were originally against it, but the Christian Social Party was eventually convinced to introduce it.
 They wanted to only introduce women's suffrage if the law included compulsory voting as they were afraid that their female voter base could be less easily convinced to participate in elections than women voting for the Social Democrats.
 Compulsory voting in the end could be introduced by the Federal States of Austria, which took place in Tyrol and Vorarlberg.

 Until 1930, women and men voted with envelopes in different colors, which made it possible to analyse political preferences according to gender.
 This was important for the established political parties, as they didn't know how the introduction of women's suffrage would affect the political landscape.

 Sex workers were excluded from voting based on "moral" grounds and only in 1923, this was changed.